joshcherno/MARVELus/README.md

 # MARVELus - Comic Book Collection Assistant
 ## Overview
-MARVELus is a full-stack web application designed for comic book collectors to easily create and manage their collections.
+MARVELus is a full-stack web application designed for comic book collectors to create and manage their collections easily.
 The application allows users to search for comics by title, main character, or unique UPC through the Marvel API, adding selected comics to their collections.
-While some functions were hard-coded or slightly limited to ensure the project was ready for demo, the app has been built in a way that it could easily be expanded with planned future enhancements.
-These enhancements include social sharing, adding friends, trading, and real-time valuation based on collector sites like CGC, creating potential revenue streams.
-MARVELus was developed in just under two weeks, showcasing rapid, collaborative development and effective team coordination.
+While some functions were hard-coded or slightly limited to ensure the project was ready for demo, the app has been built with planned future enhancements in mind.
+These enhancements include social sharing, adding friends, trading, and real-time valuation based on collector sites like PSA or CGC, creating potential revenue streams.
+MARVELus was developed in under two weeks, showcasing rapid, collaborative development and effective team coordination.

 ## Features
 ### 1. User Registration & Authentication